Skip to content

 Let's start boosting your career!
 The admission process is the first step toward earning your online degree.
 Familiarize yourself with these requirements for this online program, along with information on required documentation.

-To meet the admission requirements for the BBA in Hospitality Management, applicants must meet the following criteria:
+To meet the admission requirements for the BBA in Hospitality Management, applicants must submit a complete application, pay the $30 non-refundable application fee, and meet the following criteria:

 Transfer Students: Students who have attempted seven or more semester hours of college credit.
 Remedial and activity courses are not counted.